Make your own homemade vegetable powder using excess home-grown vegetables.

 In the summer when zucchini and tomatoes are in abundance, I add those in too.

 Once it's dried, it's blitzed into a powder along with rock salt and nutritional yeast.

 The nutritional yeast is optional, but it does add a really nice and deep savoury flavour.
 The rock salt enhances the flavour too, though how much you want to add is up to you.

 - 300 g carrots, unpeeled, carrot tops included

 - 300 g whole leeks, green parts too

 - 2-3 tablespoon rock salt

 - Finely shred or chop the vegetables.
 The smaller they are, the quicker they will dry.

 - Place all the vegetables and herbs in single layers onto dehydrating trays or oven trays.
-Dry the vegetables at 65-70 °C, for around 8 hours until dry.
-The smaller you chop everything the faster it will dry.
+Dry the vegetables at around 50-55°C, for around 8 hours until dry.
+The smaller you chop or shred everything the faster it will dry.
 If drying in the oven, open the oven door occasionally to let out the steam.

-- Once everything has dried completely, add it to a blender along with the nutritional yeast and rock salt.
+- Once everything is crunchy and has dried completely, add it to a blender along with the nutritional yeast and rock salt.
 Blitz it into a fine powder.